-In fact, the Congress passed a law that allowed the reduction of nominal salaries in the public sector and, if convertibility had continued, the Supreme Court would have backed these decisions, in a similar way as it did with other salary reductions decided in previous years.
-The banks, pension funds and local holders of Argentine bonds responded positively to the proposal to exchange for guaranteed loans (with lower interest rates and longer terms) the old bonds.
+In fact, the Congress passed a law that allowed the reduction of nominal salaries in the public sector and, if convertibility had not been abandoned, the Supreme Court would have backed these decisions, in a similar way as it did with other salary reductions decided in previous years.
+The banks, pension funds and local holders of Argentine bonds responded positively to the proposal to exchange for guaranteed loans (with lower interest rates and longer terms} the old bonds.
 This exchange allowed the restructuring of US\$ 55 billion of public debt and saved 4 billion of interest per year.
 This shows that with convertibility it could have been possible to finish an ordered process of debt restructuring.
 In fact, the exchange of bonds for guaranteed loans gave the government the voting power necessary to impose the so called "exit consent clauses" on the old bond contracts to discourage the non participation in the coming exchange of bonds held by foreigners.

-The correction of the distortion in relative prices would have come from persevering in the elimination of distorting taxes, insisting with the Dollar-Euro standard and progressively moving towards flotation once restructured the debt and balanced the budget.
+The correction of the distortion in relative prices could have been obtained by persevering in the elimination of distorting taxes, insisting with the Dollar-Euro standard and progressively moving towards flotation once the debt had been restructured and the fiscal deficit eliminated.
 These circumstances would have existed by the beginning of 2002 if the institutional coup of December 20, 2001 had not occurred.

 The destruction of the convertibility by the combination of devaluation, generalized reprogramming of deposits in the financial system, pesification of contracts, default of the internal debt already restructured and ulterior flotation of the peso implied the demolition of the institutional and contractual base of the economy and a generalized violation of property rights.
-Far from facilitating the fiscal balance, it made it more difficult to achieve due to the pressure towards the increase of public expenditure originated in the devaluation and the additional fall of economic activity following the collapse of domestic demand.
+Far from facilitating the fiscal balance, it made it more difficult to achieve due to the pressure towards the increase of public expenditure originated in the devaluation and the additional fall of economic activity that followed the collapse of domestic demand.